vadim-miller2/book-test1/pages/ch_app_test.md

     [TypeName]
     _class=CAnotherName

-would cause the class generated for the type <span class="nctnt ncbi-path">TypeName</span> to be named <span class="nctnt ncbi-class">CAnotherName</span>, whereas these two:
+would cause the class generated for the type `TypeName` to be named <span class="nctnt ncbi-class">CAnotherName</span>, whereas these two:

     [ModuleName]
     _class=CAnotherName